ncamacho/gitlab_clone/README.md

 https://github.com/settings/applications

 ## Features
-gitlab_clone currently features the following:
+gitlab-clone currently features the following:
 * Github organization supprt.
 You can bring down all the repos in an organization that you have access to.
 * Default cloning of all repos that are in a group called Cookbooks.
 * Can pick what group you can download all the repos in that group from.